DandyLyons/notes/content/Library/The Bible (WEB)/11 - 1 Kings/1 Kings-20.md

 The children of Israel were mustered and given provisions, and went against them.
 The children of Israel encamped before them like two little flocks of young goats; but the Syrians filled the country.

 ###### v28
-A man of God came near and spoke to the king of Israel, and said, "Yahweh says, 'Because the Syrians have said, "Yahweh is a god of the hills, but he is not a god of the valleys;" therefore I will deliver all this great multitude into your hand, and you shall know that I am Yahweh.'"
+A man of God[^1] came near and spoke to the king of Israel, and said, "Yahweh says, 'Because the Syrians have said, "Yahweh is a god of the hills, but he is not a god of the valleys;" therefore I will deliver all this great multitude into your hand, and you shall know that I am Yahweh.'"

 ###### v29
 They encamped opposite each other for seven days.
 So it was, that in the seventh day the battle was joined; and the children of Israel killed one hundred thousand footmen of the Syrians in one day.